-- 23. Forensic Pathologist Dr Hans de Boer from the Victorian Institute of Forensic Medicine (VIFM) conducted an autopsy on 15 July 2021 and provided a written report of his findings dated 25 August 2021. - 24.
+- Forensic Pathologist Dr Hans de Boer from the Victorian Institute of Forensic Medicine (VIFM) conducted an autopsy on 15 July 2021 and provided a written report of his findings dated 25 August 2021. - 24.
 Dr de Boer opined that death was caused by pulmonary thromboembolism; thrombotic occlusion of main pulmonary vessels by a detached thrombo-embolism from elsewhere in the body.
 He explained that this causes severe build-up of pressure in the lung circulation, with eventual loss of cardiac function and death.
 Thromboemboli usually form in the deep veins of the calves, as was seen in the left leg in this case.

 - 25. Dr de Boer stated that various risk factors for developing thromboembolism are known.
 In general, anything that affects the so-called 'triad of Virchow' alter the risk of thromboembolism.
 This triad refers to alterations in blood flow, vessel wall integrity and blood coagulability.
 General acquired risk factors are prolonged bed rest or immobilisation; severe trauma, burns, fracture or surgery; congestive heart failure; malignancy (cancer); obesity and smoking.
 Some risk factors for thromboembolism are inherited. - 26.
 He observed that of the above-mentioned risk factors, at least the following were identified in this case: recent severe trauma (fracture), immobilisation and obesity.
 The location of deep vein thrombosis, in the same region of the trauma, is additional evidence for a relation between the two. - 27.
 Dr de Boer stated that trauma patients ordinarily receive therapy to decrease the risk of thrombo-embolism.
 From the received information it was unclear whether the decedent received such therapy in the period prior to death. - 28.
 Toxicological analysis of post-mortem samples identified the presence of Citalopram and Paracetamol.
-Dr de Boer commented that there were no relevant toxicological findings in relation to the cause of death. - 29.
-Dr de Boer provided an opinion that the medical cause of death was 1(a) pulmonary embolism, 1(b) deep venous thrombosis, 1(c) fractures of the left distal tibia and fibula. - 30.
+Both are pain relief medications likely administered to Mary while in hospital. - 29.
+Dr de Boer provided an opinion that the medical cause of death was 1(a) pulmonary embolism,1(b) deep venous thrombosis, 1(c) fractures of the left distal tibia and fibula. - 30.
 I accept and adopt Dr de Boer's opinion.